Wondering what to see in Genoa? Check out this detailed itinerary that uncovers all the beauties of the Ligurian capital in four wonderful days!

 - Piazza delle Erbe, a key gathering point in Genoa, full of little bars and restaurants

-Spend the rest of the afternoon strolling around Genoa’s Old Port, the ancient harbour that the renowned architect Renzo Piano redesigned in 1992 for the 500-year celebrations of Christopher Columbus’ voyage to America.
+Spend the rest of the afternoon strolling around Genoa’s Old Port, the ancient harbor that the renowned architect Renzo Piano redesigned in 1992 for the 500-year celebrations of Christopher Columbus’ voyage to America.
 This is a really cool area, popular with both tourists and locals and perfect for a sundowner with a view.
 Icons include the Bigo panoramic lift, the Bubble glass greenhouse, and the Ferris Wheel.

-My favorite spot is Calata al Molo Vecchio, where you can admire the fantastic Lanterna (the city’s lighthouse) and the harbour cranes that are often nicknamed Genoa’s giraffes.
+My favorite spot is Calata al Molo Vecchio, where you can admire the fantastic Lanterna (the city’s lighthouse) and the harbor cranes that are often nicknamed Genoa’s giraffes.
 I also liked Isola delle Chiatte, a floating platform with benches where you’ll feel suspended between the water and the sky.